atelierars/max-pitcheffect/README.md

 # PitchEffect~ object for MaxMSP

 This repository contains source codes for a MaxMSP External Object that can transform the input audio signal to a new pitch.
 This object can also be used as a vocoder.
-The underlying principle is based on the minimum-phase response, similar to the STRAIGHT vocoder, which is the predecessor of the [WORLD vocoder](https://github.com/mmorise/World).
+The underlying principle is based on the minimum-phase response, similar to the STRAIGHT vocoder, which is the predecessor of the [WORLD vocoder](/mmorise/World).

 ## Features

 - **Pitch Shifting:** Transform the pitch of an input audio signal to any specified pitch.
 - **Vocoding:** Utilise the object as a vocoder for various signal processing applications.

-## Optimization
+## Compatibility

-- The object is optimised for **macOS** and does not work on other operating systems, sorry.
+The object is optimised for **macOS** and does not work on other operating systems, sorry.

 ## Disclaimer